This section summarises:

 Poor receiver performance is only a problem when a licensee uses spectrum space belonging to an adjacent licensee.
 The framework provides for the operation of receivers that have an interference susceptibility commensurate with that achieved by current technology and intends for this level of performance to guide the interference settlement process.
 Receivers with poor interference susceptibility performance can be used, but in those cases, a licensee may have to use part of their own spectrum space as guard space.
 For example, interference that results from a receiver having an RF or IF bandwidth that is larger than the frequency band of the licence, will be the licensee’s responsibility.
 It is the licensee’s responsibility to use receivers in a manner that is both consistent with good engineering practice and effectively copes with the levels permitted under the technical framework.

 Interference that the technical framework does not prevent

 No matter how rigorous the engineering analysis of a device, there is always a possibility of actual interference when devices are deployed in the field.
 This is because the technical framework is designed according to certain levels of acceptable interference probability.
-Under the framework described in this Chapter, it is anticipated that interference between spectrum licensed devices will occur at about the same rate as between apparatus licensed devices, that is, interference will arise in fewer than one percent of cases.
+Under the framework described in this Section, it is anticipated that interference between spectrum licensed devices will occur at about the same rate as between apparatus licensed devices, that is, interference will arise in less than one percent of cases.
 Such interference may be caused by emissions at frequencies either inside or outside licensees’ spectrum space.

-Licensees are strongly advised before making an interference complaint to attempt to locate the source of any interference by checking the Register of Radiocommunications licences.
+Licensees are strongly advised before making an interference complaint to attempt to locate the source of any interference by checking the Register of Radiocommunications Licences.
 This investigation may reveal the cause of the interference and it may be possible to settle the problem without the ACMA’s intervention.
 If the ACMA becomes involved, licensees may be charged for any work undertaken.